HL7 Europe Common Cancer Model

 Quality of Life (QoL) / PROMs

-Questionnaires to assess quality of life and outcomes; not a priority initially.
+It could be useful to consider questionnaires to evaluate the quality of life and outcomes, but not with priority.
 They could be recorded during a Visit.

 Adverse Events / Late Effects / Toxicities